G1OJS/PyFT8/README.md

  - [The FT4 and FT8 Communication Protocols](https://wsjt.sourceforge.io/FT4_FT8_QEX.pdf)
  - [Ref 14 from the above paper at the Internet Archive](https://web.archive.org/web/20250409140104/https://www.arrl.org/files/file/QEX%20Binaries/2020/ft4_ft8_protocols.tgz)

-Note - section 9 of the paper states that the above 2 resources are in the public domain, with some restrictions.
-All other resources including the source code are protected by copyright but licensed under Version 3 of the GNU General Public License (GPLv3).
+Note - section 9 of the QEX paper states that the above two WSJT-X resources are in the public domain, with some restrictions.
+All other WSJT-X resources including the WSJT-X source code are protected by copyright but licensed under Version 3 of the GNU General Public License (GPLv3).

 **WSJTx - focussed:**
  - [WSJT-X on Sourceforge](https://sourceforge.net/p/wsjt)